antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 There are two ways to read this document:

-- Just browse or read the summary list in the next section and skim the rest of the sections.
+- Just look (or maybe, download) the mind map in the next section.
-  - Or the corresponding table and mind-map.
+- Just browse or read the summary list in the next section and skim over the rest of the sections.
 - Read all sections and read or browse the linked articles and notebooks.

 ------